modelscope/FunASR/README.md

 <a name="whats-new"></a>
 ## What's new:
+- 2023/09/01: The offline file transcription service 2.0 (CPU) of Mandarin has been released, with added support for ffmpeg, timestamp, and hotword models.
+For more details, please refer to ([Deployment documentation](funasr/runtime/docs/SDK_tutorial.md)).
 - 2023/08/07: The real-time transcription service (CPU) of Mandarin has been released.
 For more details, please refer to ([Deployment documentation](funasr/runtime/docs/SDK_tutorial_online.md)).
 - 2023/07/17: BAT is released, which is a low-latency and low-memory-consumption RNN-T model.
 For more details, please refer to ([BAT](egs/aishell/bat)).
 - 2023/07/03: The offline file transcription service (CPU) of Mandarin has been released.
 For more details, please refer to ([Deployment documentation](funasr/runtime/docs/SDK_tutorial.md)).